NBA Rumors: Klay Thompson Shares His Insight On D’Angelo Russell And Fate Of Warriors’ Dynasty

 — Robert Littal (@BSO) July 27, 2019

 D’Angelo Russell may not be on the same level as Kevin Durant, but he could somewhat fill the hole he left on the offensive end of the floor.
-Though there are still some questions regarding his fit on the Warriors’ roster, Thompson called Russell’s arrival as an “incredible gift” to their team.
+Though there are still some questions regarding his fit on the Warriors’ roster, Thompson called Russell’s arrival an “incredible gift” to their team.

 “Adding D’Angelo Russell was an incredible gift for us; I mean, that kid’s going to blossom into a superstar in this league,” Thompson said.
 “That gave me and honestly my teammates a breath of fresh life to see him come on board.”

 D’Angelo Russell is expected to temporarily serve as Stephen Curry’s backcourt partner while Klay Thompson is recovering from an injury.
-As of now, it remains unknown when will Thompson exactly return to the court, but when his injury is fully healed, the All-Star shooting guard assured that he will come back at 100 percent and do everything he can to help the Warriors win another NBA championship title.
+As of now, it remains unknown exactly when Thompson will return to the court.
+Yet, when his injury is fully healed, the All-Star shooting guard assured that he will come back at 100 percent and do everything he can to help the Warriors win another NBA championship title.